domRiddle/ASF/Setting-up.md

 ![Assets](https://i.imgur.com/Ym2xPE5.png)

 After download, start from extracting the zip file into its own folder.
-We recommend using **[7-zip](https://www.7-zip.org)**, but all standard utilities like `unzip` from Linux/macOS should work without problems as well.
+If you require specific tool for that, **[7-zip](https://www.7-zip.org)** will do it, but all standard utilities like `unzip` from Linux/macOS should work without problems as well.

 Be advised to unpack ASF to **its own directory** and not to any existing directory you're already using for something else - ASF's auto-updates feature will delete all old and unrelated files when upgrading, which may lead to you losing anything unrelated you put in ASF directory.
 If you have any extra scripts or files that you want to use with ASF, put them in one folder above.